-- 1. Appropriate consent is in place for the use of the premises as on-premises licence catering service.
-Development consent not required home business. - 2.
-A Police submission was not received - 3.
+- 1. The licensed premises will be a business suite where sales invoices are processed online.
+Council advised that they have no objection to the liquor licence. - 2.
+A Police submission was received and considered as summarised at submission analysis below. - 3.
 No public submissions were received relating to any matters with the application. - 4.
-The licensed premises will be a home office where sales invoices are processed online.
+The licensed premises will be a business suite where sales invoices are processed on-line.
 The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 5.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 6.
 I am satisfied that the statutory advertising requirements have been met.